reimagined/resolve/docs/api-reference.md

 ### exportEventStore

-Exports events from the application's event store to a file.
+Exports events from an application's event store to a file.

 #### Example